How reviews work

 This is never the case on Trustpilot.
 We strongly believe in the power of being open to everyone and are fighting for a more transparent review industry.
 We also know this comes with great responsibility, which is why we’re constantly improving our efforts to tackle fake reviews, fraud and misuse.

-Being open to all also means giving both companies and consumers the opportunity to flag a review if it contravenes our guidelines.
-If a company reports (flags) a review it suspects violates our guidelines, the review is temporarily hidden while we investigate.
+Being open to all also means giving both businesses and consumers the opportunity to flag a review if it contravenes our guidelines.
+We check each flagged review, and if we find that it breaks the rules, we’ll take action.

-If a company suspects a reviewer hasn’t had an experience with them, they must reach out to the reviewer and ask for validation of the experience using our ‘Find Reviewer’ tool before they can report the review.
-If this doesn't lead to a relevant response within three days, they can then report the review.
+If a business suspects a reviewer hasn’t had an experience with them, they must reach out to the reviewer for more information using our ‘Find Reviewer’ tool before they can flag the review.

-Our rules are crystal clear that overreporting negative reviews is against our guidelines.
-Companies that misuse our reporting function damage the trustworthiness of our platform.
+Our rules are crystal clear that only flagging negative reviews is against our guidelines.
+Businesses that misuse the flagging function damage the trustworthiness of our platform.
 We take this very seriously.
-Learn more about how we address misuse of the reporting function.
+Learn more about how we address misuse of the flagging function.

 It’s all part of our larger initiative to bring more openness and transparency to our platform and the review space as a whole.